NOURISH

 Migraine Attack Golden Milk

 Whether you’re craving something cozy or it’s a migraine attack day, this easy golden milk can be made in the microwave.
-With anti-inflammatory ingredients like ginger and turmeric, you can make this dairy-free if desired.

 -